Exploring Change through Allegory and Poetry

 - Create an overhead of the Sample Diamante Poem, or copy the sample for each student.

-- Test the Diamante Poems, Literary Elements Map, and Plot Diagram on your computers to familiarize yourself with the tools and ensure that you have the Flash plug-in installed.
-You can download the plug-in from the technical support page.
+- Test the Diamante Poems, Literary Elements Map, and Plot Diagram on your computers to familiarize yourself with the tools.

 - demonstrate comprehension of basic literary elements.